Kenya Gambling Regulation

 Online Gambling in Kenya

 Online Gambling Remote gambling in Kenya is subject to the Betting, Lotteries and Gaming (Online Gaming) Regulations of 2019.
 Said regulations cover online and mobile lotteries, sports betting, casino gaming, and all other forms of remote gambling.
-Remote operators must provide the BCLB with a list of the games they intend to offer to Kenya players and information about their gaming servers, including their location.
+Remote operators must provide the BCLB with a list of the games they intend to offer to Kenyan players and information about their gaming servers, including their location.

 Social Responsibility Policies In Kenya